-You may have these problems if you do:
+You may have the following problems if you do take your vehicle outside of the United States:

 - Recommended fuel may be unavailable.
 Any kind of leaded fuel or low-octane fuel will affect vehicle performance and damage the emission controls and engine. - Proper repair facilities, tools, testing equipment, and replacement parts may not be available.